Aura Identity Theft Protection Review 2025

 Most of the identity and credit protection features involve reactive monitoring; however, with device and network protection, Aura becomes proactive.
 This means it can actually protect your personal information from getting stolen in the first place rather than just alert you after the fact.
 Here’s what you’ll get:

 - Antivirus: Did you know that there are over 677 million known malware programs, and over 350,000 are discovered each day?
 Scary stuff.
 What’s more, some types of malware are designed specifically to steal sensitive information, like account passwords and personal files.
 Thankfully, Aura’s antivirus protection can scan, detect and isolate threats for removal.
-This wasn’t necessary during my testing period, but I was happy it had this functionality running in the background.
+Yes, Aura includes an actual antivirus.

 - VPN: Aura’s VPN protected our internet connection with military-grade encryption to hide our activity from cybercriminals.
 And if you’re thinking, “What does an identity protection brand know about VPNs,” well, Aura actually owns a number of VPN services, like the Hotspot Shield VPN we tested.
 Protecting your identity is all about staying private, and with a VPN, you can hide your browsing activity, encrypt your traffic and stay anonymous.